-Even on those days when the rain is hammering the rooftop of your VW Bus, its important to escape your space and head out every day.
-Whether it’s a ten-minute blustery walk or ducking into a coffee shop for half an hour, getting out the van everyday will stop the space from becoming claustrophobic.
+Even on those days when the rain is hammering the rooftop of your VW Bus, it’s important to escape your space and head out every day.
+Whether it’s a ten-minute blustery walk or ducking into a coffee shop for half an hour, getting out of the bus will stop the space from becoming claustrophobic.
 Besides, there’s nothing cozier than returning to your VW Bus after a wet and windy walk and curling up with a cup of tea together.

-Sure, VW BusLife is best when brimming with spontaneity.
-Packing up to go seek out that secret beach on a moments notice, following new found friends on an impromptu trip to Morocco; these are all moments that make life on the road worthwhile.
-But planning ahead a little when it comes to logistics also helps to keep you sane.
+Sure, Buslife is best when brimming with spontaneity.
+Packing up to go seek out that secret beach on a moment’s notice, following new found friends on an impromptu trip to Morocco; these are all moments that make life on the road worthwhile.
+However, planning ahead a little when it comes to logistics also helps to keep you sane.
 One of the most important plans to put in place is arriving at your sleeping spot with ample time.
-Avoid the trap of driving into the small hours, when its dark and everyone is exhausted.
+Avoid the trap of driving into the small hours, when it’s dark and everyone is exhausted.
 This makes finding a spot to sleep all the more stressful – especially if you then have to pull up in the dark and start the long slog of making dinner.
 Remember that tired and hungry campers quickly turn into growling snapping couples.

-BusLife can be hard but get it right and you will come away with a million amazing memories and an unbreakable bond.
-Waking up in nature, morning beach walks, taking the road less traveled and soaking up starry nights, there is a real sense of stripping back to the purest pleasure when having a home on wheels with the one you love.
+Buslife as a couple can be hard, but get it right and you will come away with a million amazing memories and an unbreakable bond.
+Waking up in nature, morning beach walks, taking the road less traveled, and soaking up starry nights, there is a real sense of stripping back to the purest pleasure when having a home on wheels with the one you love.